 Otay Mesa's residential villages and employment centers are surrounded by unique systems of open space, canyons, and preserves.
-The relationship of development to the open space highlights the unique character of the community while preserving an important historical element of the community.
-View corridors and vistas provide opportunities for public access while enhancing the character of the community and creating a unique sense of place.
+The relationship of development to the open space highlights the unique character of the community while preserving an important historical element of the area.
+View corridors and vistas provide opportunities for public access while creating a unique sense of place.
 See Figure 4-1 for gateway and view corridor opportunities.

-4.12-1 Protect and enhance major and minor public view corridors and access corridors within Otay Mesa.
-Major view corridors are indicated on Figure 4.1.

-- a.
-Integrate and coordinate public view areas with public access to open space linkages where appropriate. - b.
+- 4.12-1 Protect and enhance major and minor public view corridors and access corridors within Otay Mesa. - a.
+Integrate and coordinate public view areas with public access to open space linkages where appropriate.

+- b.
 Locate public view areas within parks or trail staging areas when appropriate. - 4.12-2 Define focal points and view corridors along Airway Road as it traverses Spring Canyon in the Open Space. - 4.12-3 Provide public views and vantage points to the surrounding canyon systems within the Southwest and Central Villages.
-Consider perimeter roads with no development on the canyon side to preserve public access.

-4.12-4 Locate viewpoints to the Otay River Valley within the Brown Field redevelopment area north of Aviator Road.
+Consider perimeter roads with no development on the canyon side to preserve public access. - 4.12-4 Locate viewpoints to the Otay River Valley within the Brown Field redevelopment area north of Aviator Road.